andwn/cave-story-md/README.md

 - Start - Pause / Item Menu

 #### How to build?
 (GNU/Linux)
+Note: Gendev is still using outdated SGDK 1.1 and will not build my project without [changes](https://github.com/kubilus1/gendev/issues/17).

 1. Set up [Gendev](https://github.com/kubilus1/gendev.git)
 2. Clone the project and do `make`.
+3. Open `out.bin` in your emulator of choice.

 #### How to build?
 (Windows)
-**Note**: I don't use Windows and can't guarantee this will work.
-If it does fail, show me the make output.

 1. Download and install [SGDK](https://github.com/Stephane-D/SGDK.git) using the instructions from that page.
-2. Clone the repo `git clone https://github.com/andwn/cave-story-md.git`
+2. Clone the repo `git clone https://github.com/andwn/cave-story-md`
-3. Run "build.bat" and if everything goes well the ROM should be located at out/rom.bin.
+3. Run "build.bat" and if everything goes well the ROM should be located at `out/rom.bin`.
-  - Sometimes GCC will throw an error about heap space, especially on newer versions of Windows.
+  - Sometimes GCC will throw an error about heap space.
 Just retry until it completes or you get a different error.

-#### Legal Stuff
+#### Shoutouts & Legal Stuff
-Cave Story's game content (Graphics, sound, characters) is property of Studio Pixel, not me.
+- Cave Story's game content (Graphics, sound, characters) is property of Studio Pixel, not me.
-My music covers can be considered [CC0](https://creativecommons.org/publicdomain/zero/1.0/).
+- My music covers can be considered [CC0](https://creativecommons.org/publicdomain/zero/1.0/).
+- There exists another open source rewrite of Cave Story known as NXEngine.
+While I did not know about it's existence until knee deep into my own port, I have recently been using it as a reference for the AI.